 - The Project Performance Period is from the time the Grant Agreement is fully signed by the CAL FIRE Deputy Director of designee to the Agreement termination date.
-Only eligible costs incurred during the Project Performance Period will be paid by the State. - CAL FIRE will execute all grant Agreements as soon as feasible and no later than June 30, 2022 for land management projects.
-Research only projects must have grant Agreements executed by June 30, 2020. - Project work related to Forest Health and Forest Legacy must be completed by March 31, 2024.
-Project work related to Research grants must be completed by March 31, 2022. - Final invoices for all grant-related work must be submitted to CAL FIRE no later than 30 days after the Project Performance Period.
+Only eligible costs incurred during the Project Performance Period will be paid by the State. - CAL FIRE will execute all Grant Agreements as soon as feasible and no later than December 31, 2021, for Forest Health and Forest Legacy projects.
+Research Program projects must have grant Agreements executed by December 31, 2021.
+CAL FIRE may require agreements to be executed sooner based on funding availability. - Project work related to Forest Health and Forest Legacy must be completed no later than March 31, 2026.
+Project work related to Research grants must be completed no later than March 31, 2025.
+CAL FIRE has the discretion to specify an earlier project completion date at the time of award based on the funds associated with the grant award.
+CAL FIRE will work with the awardees to ensure projects will still be achievable within the earlier timeframe.

+Final invoices for all grant-related work must be submitted to CAL FIRE no later than 30 days after the Project Performance Period.